JonathanMSifleet/CritickerOverhaul/readme.md

 1. Run "npm run iPax" in terminal
 2. Run "npm run fullDeploy" in terminal
-3. Update bucket names and other deployment specific details such as endpoint URLs in project root/backend/serverless.yml and services in root/client/src/app
+3. Update all hard-coded names such as bucket names, endpoint URLs etc.
+4. Populate DynamoDB with reviews found in root/libData/all-reviews